drupal-composer/drupal-project/README.md

 * Added a .gitignore-deploy file that replaces the .gitignore file when deploying from circle to pantheon.
 * Required the pantheon-systems/drupal-integrations package which contains additional scaffolding for pantheon sites.
 * The robots.txt file is installed initially from drupal scaffold, but any subsequent changes are not overwritten.
+* Provide default development.services.yml and settings.local.php files which will be created in web/sites if they don't already exist.

 ## What features have been removed or changed from the original drupal-composer/drupal-project repository?
 * Removed unneeded .travis.yml and phpunit.xml.dist files.
 * Not using .gitignore files created by Drupal Scaffold.
-* Not installing drush or DrupalConsole, since they are installed globally in Lando and on Pantheon.
+* Not requiring drush or DrupalConsole, since they are installed globally in Lando and on Pantheon.